epsil/gll/README.md

 (failure "not a sentence ")
 ```

-For the time being, the parse result isn't very informative; later we'll define a combinator for modifying the syntax tree.
+For the time being, the parse result isn't very informative; later we will define a combinator for modifying the syntax tree.
 In any case, we can definitely see that there is parsing going on!

 Memoization
 -----------